Saudi Arabia jails eight over Khashoggi murder, fiancee decries trial | Politics

 CRITICISM FROM ABROAD Some Western governments, as well as the CIA, had said previously they believed Prince Mohammed had ordered the killing.

-Saudi officials denied he played a role, though in September 2019 the prince indicated some personal accountability, saying "it happened under my watch".
-In May, the family of the slain journalist said they forgave his murderers, paving the way for a reprieve for the five defendants sentenced to death.
+Saudi officials denied he played a role, although the prince in September 2019 indicated some personal accountability, saying that "it happened under my watch".
+In May, the family of the slain journalist said it forgave his murderers, paving the way for a reprieve for the five defendants sentenced to death.